mapbender/mapbender-documentation/en/functions/basic/scaledisplay.rst

    tooltip: 'ScaleDisplay'          # text to use as tooltip
    target: ~                        # ID of Map element to query
    anchor: 'inline'/'left-top'/     # ScaleDisplay alignment, default is 'right-bottom'
-     'left-bottom'/'right-top'/     # use inline f.e. in sidebar
+     'left-bottom'/'right-top'/     # use inline, e.g. in sidebar
      'right-bottom'
    scalePrefix: Scale               # prefix, shown with scale
-   unitPrefix: false                # prefix, shown with unit
+   unitPrefix: false                # prefix, shown with unit, e.g. 1K as 1000

 Class, Widget & Style
 ============================